 Breaking the code down inside posts.js we’ve created 3 components: PostList, PostEdit and PostCreate.
 This is where the beauty of react-admin comes in.

-we determine which fields should be displayed just as seen on the screenshot above.
-All available field components can be found in the documentation. - The PostCreate and PostEdit Components add functionality just like their names imply.
+- The PostCreate and PostEdit Components add functionality just like their names imply.
 The concept is the same as with PostList with the difference that instead of Datagrid there is a SimpleForm which is a wrapper for redux-form.
 However, at this point, the admin panel will not use the defined create and edit components.
-Fear not as it only requires to add a couple of extra props to the
+Fear not as it only requires to add a couple of extra props to the <Resource>component.

 <Resource